feiglab/idpgan/README.md

 Running the initial cells will automatically install all the dependencies (please note that the installation may require a few minutes).

-NOTE: please make sure to use a GPU runtime to largely speed up the idpGAN conformation generation process.
-If you use the default runtime (running on CPU), generating conformational ensembles with idpGAN could take several minutes.
+NOTE: make sure to use a GPU runtime to largely speed up the idpGAN conformation generation process.
+If you use the default runtime (running on CPU), the process could take several minutes.
 To use a GPU runtime:
   - Use the `Edit` -> `Notebook settings` item in the main menu of the Colab page.
   - Set the `Hardware accelerator` option to `GPU`.